I want to capture my musical ideas, record and edit and finish songs… what should I do?

 I’m always figuring out better ways to write songs… I checked into research about handwriting vs typing but the results were uninspiring!

-I want to save ideas without forgetting them and stay in the flow while I’m writing:
+If I want to save ideas without forgetting them and stay in the flow while I’m writing.

 - As I create ideas, through improvisation, imagination… how do I remember the musical ideas… play with patterns until I complete a song?